ldbc/ldbc_snb_interactive_v1_impls/duckdb/README.md

 ### Generating the data set

-The data sets need to be generated and preprocessed before loading it to the database.
+The data sets need to be generated before loading it to the database.
+No preprocessing is required.
 To generate such data sets, use the `CsvMergeForeignDynamicActivitySerializer` serializer classes of the [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop):

 ```ini
 ldbc.snb.datagen.serializer.dynamicActivitySerializer:ldbc.snb.datagen.serializer.snb.csv.dynamicserializer.activity.CsvMergeForeignDynamicActivitySerializer